BookOps-CAT/RL-shelf-ready-validation/README.md

 Validates all records in a file and prints summary of errors to terminal.

+`$ validator validate-raw`

+Validates all records in a file and prints raw error output to terminal.

 `$ validator export`

-Writes error report to [google sheet](https://docs.google.com/spreadsheets/d/1ZYuhMIE1WiduV98Pdzzw7RwZ08O-sJo7HJihWVgSOhQ/edit?usp=sharing)
+Writes error report to [google sheet](https://docs.google.com/spreadsheets/d/1ZYuhMIE1WiduV98Pdzzw7RwZ08O-sJo7HJihWVgSOhQ/edit?usp=sharing).

+##### Connecting via SFTP and retrieving files
+When asked by the tool "Which file would you like to open?", enter "none" if only listing or retrieving records via SFTP.
+`$ validator list-all-files`

+Connects to vendor SFTP and lists all available files.

+`$ validator list-recent-files`

+Connects to vendor SFTP and lists files uploaded in previous week.

+`$ validator get-recent-files`

+Connects to vendor SFTP and retrieves files uploaded in previous week.

 #### Combining commands

-Commands can also be chained to run together on the same file.
+Certain commands can also be chained to run together on the same file.

 For example, `$ validator read validate-brief` will read each MARC record and print it to the terminal and when it has finished printing each record it will print a validation summary.
 Similarly, `$ validator read validate-all` will read a MARC record, print the record to the terminal, validate the MARC record and print the error output to the terminal.